shristi77/instagram/README.md

-# instagram
+# instagram-clone-backend
-instagram clone in nest js, angular 17 &amp; iconic 5
+Instagram clone in latest version of Nest JS